-But first, for a quick breakdown of the best phones for VR, check out the table below.
+If you’ve read the above and still think you might want a phone for VR, check out the table below, which has a quick breakdown of the best phones for VR.
 Resolution, power and compatibility are the key factors to consider, and these phones come out on top:

 Phone | Resolution | Power | Compatibility |